Managing Mailbox Retention and Archiving Policies in Microsoft 365

 Retention Policies

 Labels only apply to objects that you label; it doesn’t retroactively scan through email or documents at rest.
-While labels can be part of a bigger data classification story, anything that relies on users remembering to do something extra to manage data will only work with extensive training and for a small subset of very important data.
-You can (if you have E5 licensing for the users in question) use label policies to automatically apply labels to sensitive content based on a search query you build (particular email subject lines or recipients or SharePoint document types in particular sites, for instance) or to a set of trainable classifiers for offensive language, resumes, source-code, harassment, profanity, and threats.
+While labels can be part of a bigger data classification story, my recommendation is that anything that relies on users remembering to do something extra to manage data will only work with extensive training and for a small subset of very important data.
+You can (if you have E5 licensing for the users in question) use label policies to automatically apply labels to sensitive content, based on a search query you build (particular email subject lines or recipients or SharePoint document types in particular sites for instance) or to a set of trainable classifiers for offensive language, resumes, source-code, harassment, profanity, and threats.
 You can also apply a retention label to a SharePoint library, folder, or document set.

-An organization-wide policy can apply to the workloads above (except Teams, you need a separate policy for its content), and you can have up to 10 of these in a tenant.
-Non-org-wide policies can be applied to specific mailboxes, sites, or groups, or you can use a search query to narrow down the content that the policy applies to.
+These policies can apply across Exchange, SharePoint (which means files stored in Microsoft 365 Groups, Teams, and Yammer), OneDrive for business, and IM conversations in Skype for Business Online / Teams and Groups.
+Policies can be broad and apply across several workloads, or narrow and only apply to a specific workload or location in that workload.
+An organization-wide policy can apply to the workloads above (except Teams, you need a separate policy for its content) and you can have up to 10 of these in a tenant.
+Non-org wide policies can be applied to specific mailboxes, sites, or groups or you can use a search query to narrow down the content that the policy applies to.
 The limits are 10,000 policies in a tenant, each of which can apply to up to 1000 mailboxes or 100 sites.

-To create a retention policy, log in to the Microsoft 365 admin center, expand Admin centers, and click on Compliance.
-In this portal, click on Policies and then Retention under Data.
+To create a retention policy login to the Microsoft 365 admin center, expand Admin centers, and click on Compliance.
+In this portal click on Policies and then Retention under Data.

 Retention policies link in the Compliance portal, Microsoft 365